mirbyte/portapps-Brave-updater/README.md

 The name Brave™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

+## Bundled 7-Zip
+This repo includes an unmodified copy of 7-Zip.
+It is used to extract the official Brave installer.
+No changes were made to the 7-Zip binaries.

+7-Zip is Copyright (C) 1999-2026 Igor Pavlov, licensed under the GNU LGPL.

 <br>
 <br>